medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

 Create a `message-sw.properties` file and use the instructions outlined [here]({{< ref "../reference/translations/#translations" >}}) to learn the structure of a message-{language-code}.properties file.

-After creating a `messages-sw.properties` file, to upload the initial draft or after any changes, use the below command to upload to your local CHT instance:
+Populate the `messages-sw.properties` file with the appropriate translation strigs and upload it using the below command:

 ```
 cht --local upload-custom-translations